apache/spark/docs/running-on-yarn.md

-An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase-site.xml` sets `hbase.security.authentication` to `kerberos`), and `spark.yarn.security.tokens.hbase.enabled` is not set to `false`.
+An HBase token will be obtained if HBase is in on classpath, the HBase configuration declares the application is secure (i.e. `hbase-site.xml` sets `hbase.security.authentication` to `kerberos`), and `spark.yarn.security.credentials.hbase.enabled` is not set to `false`.

-Similarly, a Hive token will be obtained if Hive is on the classpath, its configuration includes a URI of the metadata store in `"hive.metastore.uris`, and `spark.yarn.security.tokens.hive.enabled` is not set to `false`.
+Similarly, a Hive token will be obtained if Hive is on the classpath, its configuration includes a URI of the metadata store in `"hive.metastore.uris`, and `spark.yarn.security.credentials.hive.enabled` is not set to `false`.

 If an application needs to interact with other secure HDFS clusters, then the tokens needed to access these clusters must be explicitly requested at launch time.
 This is done by listing them in the `spark.yarn.access.namenodes` property.

+Also Spark supports interacting with other security services through plug-in mechanism, user must implement `org.apache.spark.deploy.yarn.security.ServiceCredentialProvider` and register the class into META-INFO/services for ServiceLoader to load in.
+Also this plugged-in credential provider can be disabed by setting `spark.yarn.security.tokens.{service}.enabled` to `false`, where `{service}` is the name of credential provider.

 ```
 spark.yarn.access.namenodes hdfs://ireland.example.org:8020/,hdfs://frankfurt.example.org:8020/